yassineghed/Aqua-Sentinel-IEEE-ISIMM-SB/ai_models/README.md

 - Tracks individual fish across video frames by assigning persistent IDs.
 - Counts how many fish cross predefined virtual lines in the video.
 - Estimate population flow and support ecological monitoring and biodiversity analysis
----

-Setting up the AI Models

-- Make sure you have CV2 and import YOLO from ultralytics